dlevsey/Inverse-Problem-/README.md

 # Binary Parameter Fitting

 This is a Python code for fitting the parameters of a binary star system by using the Emcee MCMC algorithm.
 The code takes some known parameters of the system and uses them to generate a light curve of the system.
 Then it adds some noise to the data and uses Emcee to fit the parameters of the system based on the generated data.
+## Status

+**Note**: This code is currently a work-in-progress and may not be fully functional.
+The documentation will be updated as the project progresses.

 ### Usage
 * Install the necessary packages: phoebe, emcee, matplotlib, scipy, schwimmbad, corner.